You will often hear that mindfulness can make you a better person; stronger, kinder, more empathetic.

 A second experiment was more interesting still; here, researchers actually chose people at random to be primed to think of themselves in individualistic or collectivistic terms.
 Stunningly, for those primed for individualism, meditation decreased their likelihood of volunteering by a shocking 33%.
 Yet for those primed for collectivism, meditation increased their likelihood of volunteering by a relatively encouraging 40%.

 Historically, Eastern cultures where meditation has flourished have tended to be more collectivist, and this is reflected in their major religious traditions.
 Buddhism emphasises pratitya-samutpada, the interdependent origination of all things.
-Taoism has its Ying-Yang symbol, representing the dependence of seeming opposites upon eachother.
+Taoism has its Ying-Yang symbol, representing the dependence of seeming opposites upon each other.
 And Hinduism gives us the poetic image of Indra’s Net, where each person is represented by a perfectly clear jewel that reflects every other jewel in the net.

 Now, I know that by even daring to question the gospel of individualism, in some people’s minds I might as well be trying to argue against truth, justice, and all that is good and holy in the world.
 In the West, the word “individualism” still rings with positive connotations: it’s said to be about being your own person, bucking the trend, going against the grain, standing out from the crowd.
 It’s almost synonymous with freedom itself.